«Footfalls echo in the memory

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So far I’ve seen 38 spring equinoxes.
+I’ve seen 38 spring equinoxes so far.
 With a good dose of luck, I’ll see twice as many before I go to the place where nothing changes.

-Or am I getting too lyrical?
-The only place where nothing happens, nothing changes, would be a frozen universe with infinite entropy.
+Or maybe am I getting too lyrical?
+The only place where nothing happens and nothing changes would be a frozen universe with infinite entropy.

-For the time being let’s be realistic, no matter how it hurts: Even after our death, the world will keep going.
+For the time being, let’s be realistic, no matter how it stings: even after our death, the world will keep going.

-A consolation: Every single molecule, every single atom of this body, which now constitutes a whole entity, will keep existing, as a part of another entity or it will roam, solitary and light-hearted, in the stratosphere.
+A consolation: every single molecule, every single atom of this body, which now constitutes a whole entity, will keep existing as part of another entity or it will roam, solitary and light-hearted, in the stratosphere.

 There is no death, only hiatus of the conscience.

-After all, that’s why the sleep in considered as the brother of death.
-Because conscience is absent.
-Therefore death is nothing but an endless sleep.
-Without dreams.
+After all, that’s why sleep is considered as the brother of death: because conscience is absent.
+Therefore, death is nothing but an endless, dreamless sleep.

 ~~{}~~

-Don’t be sad.
-Our being will keep on existing through our genes, as our children carry within them day and night for the rest of their lives.
+Don’t get sad.
+Our being will keep on existing through our genes as our children carry within them day and night for the rest of their lives.

 Even when we cease having conscience, our energy will keep reproducing.